Impact Metrics

 NOWRDC Cost Impact Modeling - Baseline Scenario Introductions

-Nearshore Fixed Bottom Scenario – The nearshore case was set up to be a typically representative farm for the first round of US East Coast development.
-The distance to shore is set at 30 miles, and the water depth across the farm at 30m.
-The COD is set for 2030 to represent some of the projects currently in the pipeline which fit this approximate geographic profile.
+Fixed-Bottom Nearshore Scenario – The nearshore case represents a typical farm from the first round of U.S. East Coast development.
+The distance to shore is set at 31 miles and the water depth across the farm at 30m, with a commercial operations date of 2030 to reflect projects currently in the pipeline that fit this approximate geographic profile.
+Two innovations were modeled in this scenario: Northeastern University’s hurricane risk and bankability work, which lowers the cost of capital, and Tufts University’s physics-based digital twin, which reduces operations and maintenance costs.
+Together they deliver a combined 6.3% reduction in LCOE.

 LCOE Impact Modeling & Report

 Through this metrics assessment exercise we have been able to provide a high level takeaway about the impact of the innovations supported by NOWRDC funding.
 These results go to show that the US innovation landscape is strong and varied, and with the right support a real impact on the US Offshore wind industry can be achieved.
-NOWRDC provides a targeted and impactful source of funding across many technical areas and to entities across the nation, whose research work is the key to being able to arrive at these results.
-While this captures just a small portion of our portfolio we can very clearly see the potential impact that innovation can have on this industry.
+NOWRDC provides a targeted and impactful source of funding across many technical areas and to entities throughout the nation, whose research is the key to arriving at these results.
+While this analysis captures just a portion of our portfolio, it clearly demonstrates the potential impact that innovation can have on this industry.

 NOWRDC’s Qualitative Impact - Testimonials